 - e is pronounced as in "wet", but é is pronounced as in "way".

 - i is pronounced as in "fit", but í is pronounced as in "fee".

 - o is pronounced as in "son", but ó is pronounced as in "slow".

 - u is pronounced as in "put", but ú is pronounced as in "school".

 Vowels are also divided into "slender" (e, é, i and í) and "broad" (the rest), influencing the pronunciation of the consonants before them.

-As a general rule, all single consonants are as in English, except when they are different.
-And clusters of consonants may have very interesting tongue-teasers hidden in them.
+As a general rule, all single consonants are said as they are in English, with some important exceptions.
+When you see more than one consonant together then there may be very interesting tongue-teasers hidden in them, such as: